Alcohol, drug and medication related deaths

 Brooker Group Limited

-Concerns summary A wholesale supplier failed to verify a customer's authorization to distribute medicinal products, leading to bulk sales of paracetamol and ibuprofen to an unauthorized individual, risking future deaths.
+Concerns summary (AI summary) A wholesale supplier failed to verify a customer's authorization to distribute medicinal products, leading to bulk sales of paracetamol and ibuprofen to an unauthorized individual, risking future deaths.

-Action taken summary Booker Group has implemented a tighter customer qualification process, requiring refreshes every two years, and introduced a system till block to prevent sales of medicinal products to unauthorised cu
+Action Taken (AI summary) Booker has implemented a tighter customer qualification process requiring refreshment every two years, supported by a system till block preventing sales to unqualified customers, to ensure compliance with Good Distribution Practice (GDP).

 Jacob Wooderson